ovity/octotree/README.md

 ### Install prebuilt packages (all browsers)

-The prebuilt packages are available in the  [dist](https://github.com/buunguyen/octotree/tree/master/dist) folder.
+Prebuilt packages are available in the  [dist](https://github.com/buunguyen/octotree/tree/master/dist) folder.
 For security reason, only download Octotree from this location.

 Firefox 43+ requires add-ons to be signed.
 Therefore, you should install Octotree from the Mozilla store.
 For some reason if you want to install the prebuilt package instead, you have to [disable sign-check](https://github.com/buunguyen/octotree/issues/220#issuecomment-166012724).